 The figures discussed below are "reformists"-seeking dramatic change on issues such as freedom of expression, but not outright replacement of the regime.
+These reformist leaders were not widely used as symbols by protestors in the December 2017-January 2018 unrest in Iran.

 Mir Hossein Musavi is the titular leader of the Green Movement, the coalition of youth and intellectuals that led the 2009-2010 uprising.
-A noncleric and former Khomeini aide, Musavi served as foreign minister in 1980 and as Iran's last prime minister from 1981 to 1989, at which time constitutional reforms abolished the post.
-An advocate of state-controlled economy, as prime minister, Musavi often feuded with Khamene'i, who was president at that time and a supporter of the merchant community.
-Musavi supports political and social freedoms and reducing Iran's international isolation while continuing to back state intervention in the economy to benefit workers and lower classes.
+A non-cleric and former Khomeini aide, Musavi served as foreign minister in 1980 and as Iran's last prime minister from 1981 to 1989, at which time constitutional reforms abolished the post.
+An advocate of state-controlled economy, as prime minister, Musavi often feuded with Khamene'i, who was president at that time.
 His wife, activist Zahra Rahnevard, remains incarcerated with him since 2011 for her role in the uprising.